-Kinship/relative and resource caregivers shall assist, when possible, in transporting the child as needed for school, visitation, medical or counseling appointments, MDT's, court hearings, etc. Kinship/relative and resource caregivers shall assist when possible, in providing all "routine transportation activities" as needed, such as transportation for school, church, recreational activities, etc. (Certified kinship/relative and resource caregivers may be reimbursed for some transportation activities as outlined in the ASO UM Guidelines.)
+Kinship/relative caregivers and resource parents shall assist, when possible, in transporting the child as needed for school, visitation, medical or counseling appointments, MDT's, court hearings, etc. Kinship/relative caregivers and resource parents shall assist, when possible, in providing all "routine transportation activities" as needed, such as transportation for school, church, recreational activities, etc. (Certified kinship/relative caregivers and resource parents may be reimbursed for some transportation activities as outlined in the ASO UM Guidelines.)

-Kinship/relative and resource caregivers should have access to a reliable vehicle, which can appropriately transport all of the children, at one time, who are placed in the home.
+Kinship/relative caregivers and resource parents should have access to a reliable vehicle, which can appropriately transport all of the children, at one time, who are placed in the home.
 The vehicle must be properly registered, inspected, and insured.
-Kinship/relative and resource caregivers will also ensure that anyone who transports the children has a valid driver's license.
+Kinship/relative caregivers and resource parents will also ensure that anyone who transports the children has a valid driver's license.

-Kinship/relative and resource caregivers shall follow the National Highway Traffic Safety Administration's guidelines for proper car safety.
+Kinship/relative caregivers and resource parents shall follow the National Highway Traffic Safety Administration's guidelines for proper car safety.
 (See the Transportation and Car Safety section of this policy for further information.)